chocolatemelt/cube/static/media/Main.e720e258.md

 shuffling is hard. i use the [moak0 shuffling method](https://www.reddit.com/r/mtgcube/comments/34fet8/novel_method_for_shuffling_a_cube/):

 1. organize cards into each color (w/u/b/r/g) and a sixth "rest of the cards" pile.
-2. move cards from each color into the sixth pile until there is 10% of the cube count in each colored pile (i.e. 36 cards in each colored pile for 360 cube)
+2. move cards from each color into the sixth pile until there is 10% of the cube count in each colored pile (i.e. 36 cards in each colored pile for 360 cube).
 3. shuffle the sixth pile however you please.
-4. distribute cards from the sixth pile evenly back into each colored pile. each colored pile should have 20% of the cube count now (i.e. 72 cards for 360 cube)
+4. distribute cards from the sixth pile evenly back into each colored pile. each colored pile should have 20% of the cube count now (i.e. 72 cards for 360 cube).
+5. shuffle each colored pile.
-5. construct packs evenly from each pile. for standard booster draft, that's 3 cards from each pile.
+6. construct packs evenly from each pile. for standard booster draft, that's 3 cards from each pile.

 ### two-player draft formats